-If you are 30 or younger, you probably have had at least one casual dating experience.
+If you are 30 or younger, you probably have had at least one casual dating experience, even if it was simply a friend with benefits (fwb).
 If you’re 25 or younger, you’ve probably had at least five.
 So what is it, exactly?
 It’s a relationship (we use the word relationship loosely) that involves sex and other dynamics of regular dating, but doesn’t involve commitment or dynamics that formal relationships have.
 Crystal clear, right?
 Wrong.
 Regardless, it’s the most common form of relationships amongst us millennials.
 Why it started, who wanted it to start, and why it should continue is known to none.
 All we know is that it exists, and we’re not sure if we hate it or love it.
 I mean, the term itself is kind of an oxymoron.
 When you think of dating someone casually, it sounds simple, mess free, and light, right?
 Well, unfortunately, it gets a lot more complicated than that.
 These are the most frustrating things about casual dating that we all know, we all hate, and we all want not to exist.

 Your friends will tell you not to text them first.
 Your sister will tell you not to text them at all unless you want to have sex.
 Your sorority sisters will tell you to text him obviously, because you guys totally have a thing, and it’s not weird.
 And you’re just sitting there like so do I just flush my phone down the toilet now or later?
 So you decide to text them.
 Then you wait five minutes - then 20 minutes...then an hour, waiting on their response.
 You start feeling like a clingy freak and decide you’ll just never speak to them again to regain power.
 Then two hours later, they reply saying, “Sorry, I was in class!
 What are you up to tonight?”
 Then you’re like, wow we are totally dating I wonder when we’ll make it Facebook official.
 My point of this long tangent is that texting between casual daters is messed up!
 It messes with your head and makes things so complicated, and that is beyond frustrating.